stanley-marketing/gemini-vision/README.md

 A Model Context Protocol (MCP) server that enables AI assistants like Claude and OpenCode to analyze images using Google's Gemini 2.5 Pro model through the OpenRouter API.

+## About

+General-purpose developer tool for image analysis through AI. **No customer data, proprietary prompts, or core product logic.**

 ## Features

 - **Image Analysis**: Analyze images with detailed visual descriptions, object detection, and text extraction